2012 Rafael Nadal tennis season: Australian Open

 In the Australian Open Nadal began the tournament by breezing past qualifier Alex Kuznetsov of United States.
 The second round against Tommy Haas, who has never won a set against Rafael, was a little tighter but Nadal again advanced in three straight sets.
-He outwitted compatriot Feliciano López in fourth round and won in the quarterfinals in an epic four-set match against Tomáš Berdych, who was playing at a high-level.
+He outwitted compatriot Feliciano López in fourth round and won in the quarterfinals in an epic four-set match against Tomáš Berdych, who was playing at arguably the peak of his career.
 He then beat Roger Federer, who was riding a 24-match win streak heading into the match, in a four-set match in the semifinals.
 With his win, he reached the finals of all four Grand Slams consecutively.
 It was one of two times in which Nadal reached consecutive hardcourt major finals, later doing so between the 2013 US Open and 2014 Australian Open.
 In the final, on 29 January, he was beaten by Novak Djokovic in five sets, the match being the longest ever match for a Grand Slam title.
 The epic final lasted 5 hours and 53 minutes.
 They set a new world record, breaking the latest longest major singles final between Mats Wilander and Ivan Lendl, which lasted 4 hours and 54 minutes, at the US Open in 1988.